-Many myths and stories about the “magic” snoring remedy are floating around.
+Many myths and stories about “magical” snoring remedies float around.
 Yet the snoring solution with the greatest chances of success is very unspectacular: You have to find out what kind of snoring you’re suffering from.
-This will make it clear which type of snore stopper you need and you can effectively stop snoring.
+This will make it clear which type of snoring remedies you need and you can effectively stop snoring.

 But this should not be the case.
 Because the golden rule of snoring therapy is: if you know which type of snoring you have, you can stop your snoring very precisely and effectively with a suitable anti-snoring device.

 There are several ways to find out which specific type of snoring affects you.
 The simplest is an online anti-snoring test – simple, quick and discreet.
 A handful of questions answered in less than 5 minutes, without the need to provide personal information.
 Another good option is to see an ENT doctor.
 In many cases, he can identify the problem areas with a simple check-up.
 If in doubt, he will arrange further check-ups; especially when a pathological form of snoring is suspected.

 Once you know what the specific cause of your snoring is, it won’t be long until you find the perfect snoring remedies for your snoring.